pekelund-dev/codex-test/README.md

 Both guides walk through project creation, database provisioning, service accounts, and environment variables required by the Spring Boot application.

+> 💡 When deploying to Cloud Run or any other Google-managed runtime, leave `FIRESTORE_CREDENTIALS` unset—the service account attached to the workload authenticates automatically via Application Default Credentials.
+Only download JSON keys for local development or third-party hosting.

 ### Google Cloud Storage configuration

 The receipts workspace reads from a private Cloud Storage bucket.
 Follow one of the companion guides to provision the bucket and credentials: